 John Rea – Artistic Director and Writer/Director – graduated from Temple University with a bachelor’s degree in Music Theory and a Teaching Certificate (K-12).
 He also received an MA in Theatre from Villanova University.
 He was the director of Discovery Division for youth at the Walnut Street Theatre from 1995-99.
 He was the Literary Manager/Dramaturg for Philadelphia Theatre Company from 1997-99.
 He has overseen all MacGuffin productions and teaches a variety of classes there.
 He has directed several film projects for MacGuffin including: Clueless, After Midnight Scream for Monty Python’s Ghostbusting Brother, Getting Out and Chasing the MacGuffin (documentary), Happy Birthday and A Real Kiss.
 He has composed music to many shows including Arcadia, and The Women of Argos.
 As a playwright/composer/lyricist he has written The Skeleton Woman, Mak and the Shepherds, Cinderella Story, More Than Anything, The Three Trees, As I Do (Playwriting Award, Cleveland Public Theatre), The Lost, The Cruel Sister, A Place Called Up, The Tale of Orpheus, Mischief Manor, Dodger, The Tale of Ebenezer Scrooge, The Fiery Furnace and Jonah and the Big Fish and Vito.
 He has taught music and drama in the Philadelphia School District and the Delaware County School District.
-He is currently working on a revision of his musical comedy, More Than Anything, in which a new girl in town struggles to recover from the death of her soldier mother while battling with a Trump-like principal who stands in the way of her high school musical dreams.
+He is currently working on a new musical, The Tale of Orpheus, based on the Orpheus myth.

 Lauren Rooney – Instructor and Director – is a 2007 graduate of Temple University holding a bachelor’s degree in Communications and Theater.
 After playing the role of Mother in Temple’s Ragtime in her senior year Lauren has been working as a professional actor and singer throughout the city of Philadelphia.
 She has performed regionally at the Media and New Candlelight theaters and was most recently seen playing Philia in A Funny Thing…Forum.
 In addition to theater she works in film and television and can be seen in commercials for the Goddard school and in the recently world premiered feature film Neighbor.
 Lauren has trained in improvisation comedy at DeSalles University, Temple University, and the Walnut Street Theater and performs regularly for improvisation groups throughout the Philadelphia area.
 She has been working with MTF since January 2009 and is very excited about sharing her skills with the many talented folks at MacGuffin.